shawn-mcadam/Math460Assignments/Assignments/A3/Readme.md

 This assignment is somewhat informal because categories are particularly difficult to formalize.
 You will use pen and paper to work directly with the definition of a category and you will use Lean to formalize (tractable) proofs of relevant results.

+## Possible formal section:

+Do a project where you define a mathematical structure and prove some related results.
+This section depends on the time you have this exam season.
+Some examples include:
+1. Math in Lean chapter 6: Gaussian Integers.
+2. Glimpse of Lean Galois Connections: Complete Lattices, or Topology, or Subgroup, etc.
+3. Math in Lean chapter 7: Monoids

 $~$

 ## Informal section:
+For this section, you will read through chapter 3 from the textbook and provide solutions to the following questions:

+Section 3.2
+- Exercises 3.10, 3.15, 3.16, 3.17, 3.19, 3.21, 3.22, 3.25, 3.32
+Section 3.3
+- Exercises 3.37

+Here are some useful definitions and comments:

 A category $\mathcal{C}$ is a collection of objects and arrows with the following nice properties.
 This definition was taken from section 3.2 of ACT.
 ### Definition: category; objects; morphisms; identity; composite; $\mathcal{C}$; $\mathrm{Ob}(\mathcal{C})$; $\mathcal{C}(a,b)$